Aderosoye/linux-wordpress-docker-ci-cd/docs/case-study.md

 - service startup failures after config edits,
 - and permission issues that break application writes.

-Those are not edge cases.
-That is normal systems work.

 ## Troubleshooting Approach
 The project was approached with a layered troubleshooting model: